 Is business insurance compulsory for demolition contractors in Australia?

-Demolition insurance is among the most expensive of any trade due to the high-risk nature of the work.
-A small residential demolition operator may pay $5,000 - $15,000 per year for basic liability and plant cover.
-A medium-sized demolition company with 10-20 staff, heavy plant, and $10M public liability may pay $20,000 - $60,000+ per year.
-Companies handling asbestos removal will pay substantially more.
-Premiums vary significantly based on revenue, work types, plant values, and safety record.
+Demolition insurance ranks among the most expensive of any trade due to the elevated risk profile.
+A small residential demolition operator may pay $6,000 to $18,000 per year for basic liability and plant cover.
+A mid-size firm with 10 to 20 staff, heavy plant, and $10M public liability may pay $25,000 to $70,000 or more annually.
+Companies performing licensed asbestos removal will pay substantially more.

 Does my insurance cover asbestos removal work?

 Standard public liability and contractor policies often exclude asbestos-related claims.
-If you perform asbestos removal or encounter asbestos during demolition work, you need specific asbestos liability endorsements or extensions on your policy.
-These are arranged through specialist brokers and underwriters.
-The cost depends on the volume and type of asbestos work you undertake.
-Operating without appropriate asbestos cover exposes your business to potentially catastrophic financial liability.
+If you perform licensed asbestos removal or encounter asbestos during demolition, you need specific asbestos endorsements or extensions arranged through specialist brokers.
+The premium depends on the volume and type of asbestos work you undertake.
+Operating without appropriate asbestos cover exposes your business to potentially catastrophic liability.

 Why do demolition contractors need such high public liability limits?

-Demolition work creates extreme third-party risk.
-Falling debris, structural collapse, vibration damage, dust, and flying materials can cause significant damage to neighbouring properties, vehicles, and infrastructure - and can injure or kill members of the public.
-A single serious incident can easily generate claims of $1M - $10M+.
-High liability limits ($10M - $20M) are standard industry practice and a contractual requirement for almost all demolition work.
+Demolition work creates extreme third-party exposure.
+Falling debris, structural collapse, vibration damage, dust dispersion, and flying materials can severely damage neighbouring properties and infrastructure, and can injure or kill members of the public.
+A single serious incident can generate claims of $1M to $10M or more.
+High liability limits are both standard industry practice and a contractual requirement.

-What happens if WorkSafe prosecutes my demolition company?
+What happens if a WHS regulator prosecutes my demolition company?

-If WorkSafe Australian prosecutes your company for a health and safety breach on a demolition site, statutory liability insurance covers the legal defence costs, fines, and reparation orders.
-Under the Work Health and Safety Act 2011, fines for a company can reach $3 million and fines for individual officers can reach $600,000.
-Demolition is a WorkSafe priority sector, and prosecutions following serious incidents are common.
+Statutory liability insurance covers legal defence costs, fines, and reparation orders resulting from a WHS prosecution.
+Under harmonised WHS legislation, fines for a body corporate can reach $3 million and fines for individual officers can reach $600,000 or more.
+Demolition is a regulator priority area, and prosecutions following serious incidents are common.

-Do I need environmental liability insurance for demolition?
+Do I need environmental liability cover for demolition?

-Environmental liability cover is strongly worth considering for demolition contractors.
-Demolition work can release contaminants - asbestos fibres, lead paint dust, hazardous chemicals, and soil contaminants - that require expensive clean-up and can generate third-party health claims.
-Environmental clean-up costs can run into hundreds of thousands of dollars.
-Council enforcement action under the Resource Management Act adds further financial exposure.
+Environmental liability cover is strongly worth considering.
+Demolition can release contaminants - asbestos fibres, lead-paint dust, hazardous chemicals, and soil pollutants - that require expensive remediation and can generate third-party health claims.
+Clean-up costs can run into the hundreds of thousands of dollars, and state EPA enforcement action adds further financial exposure.

-Can I get insurance if I have had a WorkSafe prosecution?
+Can I still get insurance after a WHS prosecution?

 It is possible but more difficult.
-A previous WorkSafe prosecution will significantly increase your premiums and may limit the insurers willing to offer cover.
-You will need to demonstrate what corrective actions you have taken since the prosecution - improved safety systems, additional training, independent safety audits.
-A specialist construction insurance broker is essential in this situation to find appropriate cover.
+A prior WHS prosecution will significantly increase your premiums and may limit the insurers willing to offer cover.
+You will need to demonstrate the corrective actions taken since the prosecution - upgraded safety systems, additional training, independent safety audits.
+A specialist construction broker is essential in this situation.

-Does my insurance cover hired plant and equipment?
+Does my policy cover hired plant and equipment?

-Your standard plant and equipment policy covers plant that you own.
-Hired or leased plant is typically the responsibility of the hire company's insurance, but you may be liable for damage caused to hired plant while in your care, custody, and control.
-Check your hire agreements and ensure your policy extends to cover hired-in plant, or that the hire company's insurance is adequate.
-Gaps in hired plant cover are a common problem in the demolition industry.
+Your own plant and equipment policy covers items you own.
+Hired or leased plant is usually the hire company's responsibility under their own insurance, but you may be liable for damage to hired plant while in your care, custody, and control.
+Check your hire agreements carefully and ensure your policy extends to hired-in plant where needed.
+Gaps in hired-plant cover are a common issue in the demolition sector.

 Ready to Compare Business Insurance for Demolition Contractors?

-Compare business insurance from Australia's top providers.
-Find the right cover for your demolition business - it's 100% free.
+Explore business insurance from Australia's top insurers.
+Find suitable cover for your demolition business - comparing is 100% free.

 Compare Estimates